sunghlin/blog/_posts/2014-07-12-Jekyll-Powered-Blog-on-Github.md

 > your_username here is your login name.
 You can also create `your_username.github.com`, which is an alias of your_username.github.io.

-- Clone this repository from gitub
+- Clone this repository from github
 ^
 	git clone https://github.com/your_username/your_username.github.io.git